Blue25GD/plb/DEPLOY.md

 export {config};
 ```

-The following can all be done using the `deploy.sh` script, all up to the 6th step.
+The following can all be done using the `npm run deploy` command, all up to the 6th step.

 ---